2022 Budget Act

 Tax credits;

-Contribution exemptions and relief to promote stable employment and experimental measures;
+Contribution exemptions and reductions to promote stable employment and pilot programs;

 Reform of social safety nets;